Offset

 Research Methodology

 I employed a comprehensive mixed-methods research approach to deeply understand user needs, behaviors, and pain points around sustainable shopping.
-The research strategy encompassed both qualitative and quantitative methodologies to ensure robust data collection and validation.

 • In-depth understanding of shopping habits and sustainable living practices.
 6 Semi-structured interviews across three user archetypes.